The-Academic-Observatory/oaebu-workflows/README.md

 ## Documentation
-For detailed documentation about the Book Usage Data Workflows see the [https://oaebu-workflows.readthedocs.io](https://oaebu-workflows.readthedocs.io)
+For detailed documentation about the Book Usage Data Workflows see the Read the Docs website  [https://oaebu-workflows.readthedocs.io](https://oaebu-workflows.readthedocs.io)

 ## Requirements
-The Observatory Platform, an environment for fetching, processing and analysing data, see  [https://github.com/The-Academic-Observatory/observatory-platform](https://github.com/The-Academic-Observatory/observatory-platform)
+The Observatory Platform, an environment for fetching, processing and analysing data, see the Repository  [https://github.com/The-Academic-Observatory/observatory-platform](https://github.com/The-Academic-Observatory/observatory-platform)

-The Academic Observatory Workflows, which provides Apache Airflow workflows for fetching, processing and analysing data about academic institutions, see [https://github.com/The-Academic-Observatory/academic-observatory-workflows](https://github.com/The-Academic-Observatory/academic-observatory-workflows)
+The Academic Observatory Workflows, which provides Apache Airflow workflows for fetching, processing and analysing data about academic institutions, see the Repository  [https://github.com/The-Academic-Observatory/academic-observatory-workflows](https://github.com/The-Academic-Observatory/academic-observatory-workflows)

-The Onix Parser, a command line tool that transforms ONIX files into a format suitable for loading into BigQuery, see [https://github.com/The-Academic-Observatory/onix-parser](https://github.com/The-Academic-Observatory/onix-parser)
+The Onix Parser, a command line tool that transforms ONIX files into a format suitable for loading into BigQuery, see see the Repository  [https://github.com/The-Academic-Observatory/onix-parser](https://github.com/The-Academic-Observatory/onix-parser)